GregTechCEu/Gregification/README.md

 # Gregification

+### This mod has been discontinued in favor of its content being put directly into GTCEu.

 **Gregification** is a mod which aims to bridge the gap between [GregTech: CE Unofficial](https://github.com/Gregicality/GregTech) (and its addons) and other mods.

 Many features originally derive from: